 After we have received your application, we will assess it against the criteria and other applications made.
-A fund panel will assess the applications and we will let you know whether or not your application is successful by early July 2024.
+A fund panel will assess the applications and we will let you know if your application is successful by early July 2025.

 Projects are expected to begin within four months of agreements being signed.